 “…one might say that art, like science, is a constant probing of the unknown – a seeking.
 I believe an artist should make art that he feels relevant to his day, taking into account the works of artists of the past.
-The empty spaces within and around a sculpture post a challenge that has become for me almost an obsession.”
+The empty spaces within and around a sculpture pose a challenge that has become for me almost an obsession.”

 A sculptor known for his lifelong commitment to bold experiments in metal, Harold Cousins was born in Washington, DC in 1916.
 Raised in the city’s U-Street neighborhood, Cousins was exposed early on to art by way of the area’s vibrant musical and artistic scene, a cultural hub known as “Black Broadway” which instilled in Cousins an insulation from the detriments of racism and the hopeful prospect of a career in art.
 Cousins served in the United States Coast Guard during World War II, from 1943 until 1945, and returned to Washington in 1946 to work as a postal employee.
 He completed an associate’s degree at Howard University in 1947, where he was influenced by the writings of Alain Locke, then head of the Philosophy department.
 Cousins remained friendly with Locke, whom he considered a mentor.
 In 1948, he moved to New York City and studied at the Art Students League with William Zorach and Will Barnett.
 During this time, Cousins met his future wife, fellow sculpture student Peggy Thomas, and developed friendships with Michael Goldberg, William Stanley Hayter and Frank Stella.
 In 1949, with funding from the GI Bill, Cousins, along with Peggy, left the United States and made his home in Paris, where he worked with the modernist sculptor Ossip Zadkine as one of ten students selected to study privately with him at his studio in Montparnasse.